greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/ddl/ddl-partition.html.md

 Without partition pruning, the above query would scan each of the partitions of the `measurement` table.
 With partition pruning enabled, the planner or query optimizer examines the definition of each partition to prove that the partition need not be scanned because it could not contain any rows meeting the query's `WHERE` clause.
 When the planner or query optimizer can prove this, it excludes (prunes) the partition from the query plan.

 Using the `EXPLAIN` command and the `enable_partition_pruning` configuration parameter, it's possible to show the difference between a plan for which partitions have been pruned and one for which they have not.
-A typical unoptimized plan from the Postgres Planner for this type of table setup is:
+A typical unoptimized plan from the Postgres-based planner for this type of table setup is:

 ```
 SET enable_partition_pruning = off;